 “Every digital transformation is going to begin and end with the customer, and I can see that in the minds of every CEO I talk to.”

-What’s the difference between digitization, digitalization, and digital transformation?
+What’s the difference between digitisation, digitalisation, and digital transformation?

 Not so long ago, businesses kept records on paper.
 Whether handwritten in ledgers or typed into documents, business data was analog.
 If you wanted to gather or share information, you dealt with physical documents — papers and binders, xeroxes, and faxes.

 Then computers went mainstream, and most businesses started converting all of those ink-on-paper records to digital computer files.
-This is called digitization: the process of converting information from analog to digital.
+This is called digitisation: the process of converting information from analog to digital.

-The process of using digitized information to make established ways of working simpler and more efficient is called digitalization.
-Note the word established in that definition: Digitalization isn’t about changing how you do business, or creating new types of businesses.
+The process of using digitised information to make established ways of working simpler and more efficient is called digitalisation.
+Note the word established in that definition: Digitalisation isn’t about changing how you do business, or creating new types of businesses.
 It’s about keeping on keeping on, but faster and better now that your data is instantly accessible and not trapped in a file cabinet somewhere in a dusty archive.